George Henry Yale: Career

 George Henry Yale followed his family as a child to St-Antoine de la Rivière-du-Loup.
 He later established his family at Rivière-du-Loup around 1850, opening a 3 stories tannery with a few family members and employees.
 In 1856, Yale bought land on the Maskinongé River from Samuel Gerrard, Lord of Carufel and Lanaudière, and gave it the name of Yaletown.
 He built on the land a tannery, two commercial buildings, a mill, a saw mill and a flour mill.
 The village formed around its waterfall, which allowed Yale to use its current as a source of energy for his businesses.
 He then paved the roads, build houses for his employees, linked the village to Louiseville and built a bridge.

 In 1860, Yale's shop and buildings burned down uninsured, bringing a loss of about $6,000.
-The tannery is then under the management of his father Sylvestre Yale and his father-in-law William Laurent, under the name of Yale, Laurent & Company.
+The tannery is then under the management of his brother Sylvestre Yale and their nephew William Laurent, under the name of Yale, Laurent & Company.
 In 1864, Yale acquired 1,350 acres in the lordship of Maskinonge from Canadian politician George Moffatt, who was a peer of Colin Robertson and his uncle James Murray Yale in the fur trade.
 In 1868, Yale paid back $70,000 of debts to Americans Brown & Childs, who were one of the largest shoe manufacturers of Montreal.
 By 1871, Yale's shop is the largest factory in the region of Lake Saint Pierre, with steam engines and 30 employees, producing 10,000 black and red leather products, 5,000 skins, and sales of about $50,000, or 20 million dollars in 2024 money in relation to wages.
 Yale acquired it back from his family in 1872, with Maj.
 Lambert as a partner, and added the company to his portfolio of businesses, now including the village of Yaletown with its fourteen houses.